jonasmalacofilho/plan-timetracker/README.md

  - pipe to grep to check for warnings: `ptt ~/plan/2017/**/*.{md,txt} 2>&1 | grep`
  - or to less to analyze the warnings: `ptt ~/plan/2017/**/*.{md,txt} 2>&1 | less`

+## Installing

+Currently this is not packaged.
+You need to build it from the sources, but that's easy: check the next section.

 ## Building

 This is written in Haxe, and runs on the Neko VM.